NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 }
 ```

-Similar to the in-line direct form, multiple embedded JSON-Mmap can be used in the same
+Similar to the inline direct form, multiple embedded JSON-Mmap can be used in the same
 document to reference to multiple subsequent root-level JSON objects.

 #### Standalone form